Bob Sutton’s EXCELLENT advice on dealing with a bad boss

 Related posts

-One thought on “Bob Sutton’s EXCELLENT advice on dealing with a bad boss”
+One response to “Bob Sutton’s EXCELLENT advice on dealing with a bad boss”

 Rationalizing – the mental process of fitting things together to “write a story that makes sense” – can either make your boss look better or you look dumber for not getting the h… out of there.
 And we don’t like feeling stupid.